stevenjmesser/visitmy.website/_posts/2018-11-17-this-is-how-i-work-give-or-take.markdown

 tags:
   - General
 ---
-[Dan](https://twitter.com/dasbarrett) wanted to see how I work, so here's what I do, based on [Jukesie’s](https://twitter.com/jukesie) rip-off of the Lifehacker 'How I Work' series.
+[Dan](https://twitter.com/dasbarrett) wanted to see how I work, so here’s what I do, based on [Jukesie’s](https://twitter.com/jukesie) rip-off of the Lifehacker 'How I Work' series.
 Other public service folk have written about [how they work](https://medium.com/@jukesie/this-is-how-we-work-give-or-take-6c8964cac85f) too.

 **Location**: London, UK.